-The varieties are categorized as three different types based on the time of release of varieties.
+The varieties are categorized into three different types based on the time of release of varieties.
 They were very old varieties (includes CO 2, mixed, POL 2, TMV 1 & TMV 2), old varieties (TMV 7 & VRI2) and recent varieties (TMV 13, VR I6 & VR I7).
-It could be inferred from the table still 43 per
+It could be inferred from the table, still 43% of the groundnut area occupied by very old varieties which were released 20 years ago.
+It could be also noted that another half of the groundnut area occupied by recent new varieties.

-Among very old variety the major sources of seed were from local trader or agro dealers.
-About 43 per cent of the sample farmers received seeds from these sources andthe second highest seed source was other farmerswho supplied to 14 per cent of the sample farmers.
+Among very old variety, the major sources of seed were from local trader or agro dealers.
+About 43% of the sample farmers received seeds from these sources and the second highest seed source was other farmers who supplied to 14% of the sample farmers.
 It could also be inferred that in old variety, the local seed producers were the major source, whereas local trader or agro dealers were the major suppliers of recent varieties.
-Local traders and other farmer still meet the around two thirdof the seed supply indicated any program of introduction new varieties could needs to design by integrated the private seed traders in seed distribution chain for sustained seed production.
+Local traders and other farmer still meet the around two third of the seed supply indicated any program of introduction new varieties could needs to design by integrated the private seed traders in seed distribution chain for sustained seed production.